-Class time will be divided between lectures and discussions; the syllabus indicates the planned use of each class meeting.
+Class time will be divided between lectures and discussions.
 Lectures will generally cover theoretical tools and discussions will generally cover related empirical work, but there will be some variation.
 An integral part of our discussions will be your own short presentations on some of these papers - see below.
-The syllabus lists required papers for each course meeting, which you should read careful whether the meeting is a lecture or discussion.
-Recommended papers will not be discussed in any depth but you should be familiar with these if you plan on doing research in development.
+The syllabus lists required papers for each course meeting, which you should read careful.
+Recommended papers may be alluded to but will not be discussed in any depth; you should be familiar with these, however, if you plan on doing research in development.
 In addition I have listed "classic" papers for some topics.
-These are neither required for the course nor necessary for you to produce cutting-edge research, but they do provide a fascinating glimpse into the broader history of thought on development.
-Much has changed since the 1950s, but at the same time much has stayed the same.
+These are neither required for the course nor necessary for you to produce cutting-edge research, but they do provide a fascinating perspective on the history of thinking about development.
+Much has changed since the 1950s, and much has stayed the same.